 Age of previous study

-For this qualification we can consider previous study completed up to 16 years ago for credit transfer.
-We will calculate the age of your previous study using the date we receive your completed application with all required supporting evidence.
+The University now awards credit transfer for study completed in the last 16 years.
+We will calculate the age of your previous study based on the date that we receive your completed application for credit transfer.